Jessica is an experienced pet mom with dogs, cats, rats, fish, axolotls, a gecko, chickens, and ducks.

-1. You Will Get Better-Tasting Nutrient-Dense Eggs
+1. You Will Get Better-Tasting, Nutrient-Dense Eggs

 Free-range chickens are known to produce a much darker egg yolk than chickens that are not able to forage for their food.
 Although this alone does not necessarily mean that the eggs are better for you, many people (myself included) swear that the darker yolks taste better.

 The reason that the eggs will be more nutritious is that your hens will be out all day foraging and getting nutrients that they can't get from just eating chicken feed.
-To get the best quality of eggs your chickens should be getting a combination of laying pellets, greens, and insects.
+To get the best quality of eggs, your chickens should be getting a combination of laying pellets, greens, and insects.

-This is what I give to my chickens to ensure they are getting all the nutrients they need.
+Rooster Booster vitamins are what I give to my chickens to ensure they are getting all the nutrients they need.